chrisgrieser/alfred-docs-searches/README.md

 enabled devdocs are searched by using the name as keyword, for example `haskell foobar` to search the Haskell DevDocs for "foobar."

-A few common languages have short-hands noted in the popup selection, such as `js` for JavaScript.
+A few common languages have aliases (shorter keywords) noted in the popup selection, such as

+`js` for JavaScript.
 In this case, you use `js foobar` to search instead.

 ### Usage